Population Health Initiative Research

 Research Focus Areas

 Vulnerability and adaptation assessments and/or adaptation plans to mitigate the impact of factors such as air pollution, occupational conditions, or water management on health outcomes.
+This includes assessing vulnerabilities, developing adaptation strategies, and analyzing the links between environmental factors and population health.

 Vulnerability and adaptation assessments and/or adaptation plans to mitigate the impact of factors such as air pollution, occupational conditions, or water management on health outcomes.
+This includes assessing vulnerabilities, developing adaptation strategies, and analyzing the links between environmental factors and population health.

 Health Economics